corriander/wsl-init/README.md

 ### Other install methods

-Using `install.sh` from Git Bash isn't fully supported (`\c\...` type drive notation hasn't been handled) but at a glance appears to work. `doig-u`'s method should also still work as before:
+Using `install.sh` from Git Bash isn't fully supported; `\c\...` type drive notation hasn't been handled and it fails on creating a startup shortcut.
+`doig-u`'s method should also still work as before:

 > Download or clone repo, run the install.bat for install the scripts in your
 > %USERPROFILE%\wsl-init dir and make a shortcut